Frequently Asked Questions

 - I tried to install it, but it was too complex I gave up...

 - Can I simply shut down my computer or is a special procedure necessary?

-- Why my web browser is not supported?
+- Why is my old web browser not supported?

 - My firewall is complaining.
 Which ports does this project use?

 - I've updated VirtualBox and now I cannot see the VM console.
 How can I fix it?

 VirtualBox is a powerful x86 and AMD64/Intel64 virtualization hypervisor for enterprise as well as home use.
 A hypervisor allows your computer to host one or more Virtual Machines, running different operating systems than your own computer runs.
 This is essential for all our projects (except for Sixtrack).